Fort Lauderdale Dental Work Attorneys

 Mouth alcohol from dental work is one reason it is so crucial police officers wait the 20-minute observation time required by Florida law before they administer a breath test.
 After that period of time has ended, it is likely that the mouth alcohol has been absorbed, so it will not contribute to a falsely elevated reading.
 Unfortunately, police officers are sometimes so eager to make an arrest that they do not wait for this observation period and innocent people are charged.

-Call Our Dental Work Attorney in Fort Lauderdale
+Call Our Fort Lauderdale Dental Work Attorney

 If you were charged with drunk driving after a breath test, our Fort Lauderdale dental work attorney at Meldon Law can help you beat the charges.
 Our seasoned attorneys know the DUI defense strategies that will refute the arguments of the prosecution and give you the best chance of a successful outcome.
 Call us today at 800-373-8000 or contact us online to schedule a free consultation.